Hugh Hefner And Crystal Harris: Report Disputes Claim Hef’s Third Wife ‘Will Inherit Nothing’

 Earlier reports had suggested that Hugh Hefner did not include third wife Crystal Harris in his will, per the terms of a prenuptial agreement.
 But a new report suggests that the late Playboy magazine founder had a plan to ensure Harris would be taken care of in the event of his death, possibly elaborating on earlier reports that suggested a similar, yet then-unspecified arrangement.

-In a report published earlier on Saturday, TMZ wrote that it obtained the deed to a Hollywood Hills home that is supposedly being held in trust, and listed under the name of Crystal Harris.
+In a report published earlier on Saturday, TMZ wrote that it obtained the deed to a Hollywood Hills home that is supposedly being held in trust and listed under the name of Crystal Harris.
 The publication claims the 5,900-square foot, four-bedroom, five-bathroom house was purchased in 2013, not long after Hugh Hefner and Crystal Harris got married on New Year’s Eve of 2012.

 In the wake of Hefner’s death on Wednesday at the age of 91, several publications wrote that Harris, 31, was to “inherit nothing.”
 These reports mostly cited a 2013 article from US Weekly, which suggested that Hefner and Harris had signed an “ironclad” prenuptial agreement where the Playboy icon’s $43 million fortune would go to his children, a number of charities, and the University of Southern California film school.